microsoft/MixedReality-GraphicsTools-Unity/README.md

 4. Graphics Tools will now be installed within your Unity project as an immutable package.
 ![Package Manager Installed](Documentation~/Images/ReadMe/PackageManagerInstalled.png)

+> **_NOTE:_** If you encounter an error during any of the above steps make sure your GitHub credentials are cached with this tool: https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git#github-cli

-> **_NOTE:_** If you would like a specific release of the Graphics Tools package please navigate to the [releases page](https://github.com/microsoft/MixedReality-GraphicsTools-Unity/releases) and append the desired release tag onto the URL in step 3.
+If you would like a specific release of the Graphics Tools package please navigate to the [releases page](https://github.com/microsoft/MixedReality-GraphicsTools-Unity/releases) and append the desired release tag onto the URL in step 3.
 For example, to download the [v0.1.0](https://github.com/microsoft/MixedReality-GraphicsTools-Unity/releases/tag/v0.1.0) release you would specify: `https://github.com/microsoft/MixedReality-GraphicsTools-Unity.git#v0.1.0`

 ## Importing samples